Close Menu

 Photographer and film-maker Bob Gruen devised a black & white newsreel featuring The Dolls as a gangster gang called the Lipstick Killers, and the group burst through the screen to play their legendary St Valentine Day’s Massacre Concert at the Academy of Music in New York on 15 February.

-Three months later the American rock magazine Creem voted them both the best and worst group of the year, but a three-month-long tour sent Thunders and Nolan into a heroin dependency spiral from which neither ever truly recovered.
+Three months later, the American rock magazine Creem voted them both the best and worst group of the year, but a three-month-long tour sent Thunders and Nolan into a heroin dependency spiral from which neither ever truly recovered.
 Kane was drinking heavily and stayed in New York while the group soldiered on for the last few dates.
+At a time when, more than ever, the Dolls needed direction, their manager, Marty Thau, quit.

-At the end of 1974, British entrepreneur Malcolm McLaren took over their management and dressed them as red flag-waving communists – the ultimate threat to the American way of life – but by then their bassist was in rehab.
-He returned for an ill-fated trip to Florida that effectively did for The Dolls.
+At the end of 1974, British entrepreneur Malcolm McLaren took over their management and dressed them as red flag-waving communists – the ultimate threat to the American way of life – but by then, their bassist was in rehab.
+He returned for a disastrous trip to Florida that effectively did for The Dolls.

 Thunders was the first to leave, departing in 1975 to form The Heartbreakers, while Johansen and Sylvain subsequently sacked Kane before finally calling it a day the following Christmas.